Road Improvements: Hipkins Road

 • What traffic calming measures has the design group investigated for incorporation on Hipkins, Angle, and Elwood?

-• The City will utilize a mixed bag of traffic calming strategies based on the location of the street and its traffic volume.
-For Hipkins, a roundabout at North Way (halfway between Steilacoom and 104th) is planned.
-For Angle and Elwood, raised crosswalks are planned.
+• The City utilized a mixed bag of traffic calming strategies based on the location of the street and its traffic volume.
+For Hipkins, a roundabout at North Way (halfway between Steilacoom and 104th) was built.
+For Angle and Elwood, raised crosswalks went in.

 During the initial design stage, concepts such as additional roundabouts, raised crosswalk speed tables, and sharper chicanes were discussed and heavily considered.
-Additional roundabouts would require significant right-of-way acquisition and potential condemnation of a single-family residence at each location.
-We chose North Way because it is a cross intersection and we use the right of way from the existing cross street to our benefit.
-North Way will still require corner property acquisitions which are currently in progress.
+Additional roundabouts required significant right-of-way acquisition and potential condemnation of a single-family residence at each location.
+We chose North Way because it is a cross intersection, and we use the right of way from the existing cross street to our benefit.

 • Am I getting a cluster mailbox?